nihils/AlgebraicStructures/README.md

-AlgebraicStructures is just a library of typeclasses and types for using the algebraic structures (Groups,Rings,Fields,etc.) in Haskell.
-The library also contains example implementations of Groups.
-Namely, Cyclic groups and Dihedral groups.
+AlgebraicStructures is a library of typeclasses and types for using algebraic structures in Haskell.
+The library also contains some example implementations.

 License
 =======